Winter 2026: Montréal cultural guide for families

 Musée d’art contemporain, Downtown

 The MAC family exhibitions and activities are designed for children aged 6 and up, as well as teenagers.
 Alongside a dynamic and welcoming staff, you can admire original works as a family and open your vision to avant-garde creations.
-For fall 2025, the workshops on October 4, November 1 and December 6 are organized around the collective exhibition, "In Praise of the Missing Image,”, the central exhibition as part of the 19th edition of MOMENTA Biennale d'art contemporain, Free for people under 18.
+For winter 2026, the workshops on Saturday, January 10, February 7 and March 7, 2026 are organized around the collective exhibition, "In Praise of the Missing Image” created by seven artists who explore contemporary issues of image-making and the forces that shape storytelling.
+Free for people under 18.

 Montreal Museum of Fine Arts , Downtown